 Return to Gwyneth Walker Music Catalog

-Download a PDF file of the full score of this composition.
-N.B.: This work may be not be performed before December 1, 2017.
-Clarinet part is available.
+Download a PDF file of the full score (TTBB version) of this composition.

 Dedicated to Northsong Chorus, Anne K. Hamilton - Music Director, Amos Hamilton - Clarinet, and Vivian Spates - Piano Premiered on December 1, 2017 - Barton, Vermont

 The Friendly Beasts (and other Christmas Carols) is a set of adaptations of familiar Christmas carols.
 The songs were chosen for their character and personality, which might translate well into colorful arrangements.

 "Born in Bethlehem" is a numbers song, similar to "The Twelve Days of Christmas."
 Each group traveling to the Nativity, or associated with Jesus, is presented in ascending numerical order, from one to twelve. ["One for the little bitty Baby...
 Twelve for the Twelve Apostles"] Once the complete set has been introduced, the numbers are performed in reverse order, in a frantic race (prestissimo) from twelve to one.
 This is an energetic song!

 "The Friendly Beasts" portrays the animals who have protected Jesus and Mary during the birth.
 Each animal proudly takes its turn announcing its contribution.
 The donkey carried Mary "up hill and down."
 The dove "cooed" the Child to sleep.
 At the end of the song, all of the animals reappear in quick succession: donkey, cow, sheep, dove.
 They recount the gifts they brought to Immanuel.